 Growing up in the Philadelphia suburbs, I was spoiled with amusement parks in every direction.
 Any visitor to the city will have the same experience with amazing options for thrill rides and family fun under three hours drive from Philly.
 Mike and I love roller coasters and theme parks, so we spent many summer days visiting these places on our own day trips from Philadelphia.
 Here are the best amusement parks near Philadelphia for you to visit yourself.

 4. Dorney Park and Wild Water Kingdom

 Allentown, Pennsylvania is home to a great double adventure – an amusement park with combination water park.
 You can spend the warmest part of the day splashing around at Wild Water Kingdom and then dry off with the amazing rides of Dorney Park.
 It boasts amazing roller coasters and classic amusement park rides with children’s area, games, entertainment and more.
-Tickets are around $40 without parking and ticket information can be found HERE.
+Tickets are around $40 without parking.

 After the park you can explore the Lehigh Valley.
 If you’re traveling with your family, take the kids to the Crayola Factory in nearby Easton, PA.